adyfinds ← back home

 Mfish Universal Travel Adapter – Frequently Asked Questions

-It covers four major plug types: Type A (USA, Canada, Mexico, Japan), Type C (Europe, South America, most of Asia), Type G (UK, Ireland, Singapore, Malaysia, Hong Kong), and Type I (Australia, New Zealand, Argentina, China) — 200+ countries total.
+Type A (USA, Canada, Mexico, Japan), Type C (Europe, South America, most of Asia), Type G (UK, Ireland, Singapore, Malaysia, Hong Kong), and Type I (Australia, New Zealand, Argentina, China) — 200+ countries total.

 want more curated finds?